Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate)

 • a copy of an official transcript from each institution where course credit was granted

-• a 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses
+• A 3.25 overall GPA or 3.25 GPA in the last 60 hours of hours of undergraduate course work, plus any completed graduate courses.

 • grade of C or better in an upper-division statistics course.
 The course must be completed at the time of application and reflected on submitted transcripts.